Snawoot/passcheck/README.md

 ### scan-passwordstore.sh

 Shell script which scans password saved in [`pass`](https://www.passwordstore.org/) for breached passwords.
 It automatically pipes all passwords from password store into passcheck utility.
+All command-line options passed as is to the `passcheck` utility.

 Usage: